 - Landmark Tavern: (11th Ave & 46th St) Irish-American fare, as well as more upscale offerings

-Hotels in Times Square and around Madison Square Garden are conveniently located for events at the Jacob Javits Center.
-While there may be closer hotels, you probably won't want to stay in the immediate area, because it is dismally void of stores, restaurants and services.
+- Hotels in Times Square and around Madison Square Garden are conveniently located for events at the Jacob Javits Center.
+Those hotels will be more fun to stay in because they are closer to stores, restaurants, and services.

 - Register in advance whenever possible.
 It will save you a significant amount of time once you arrive at the Javits Center.